TVs · Resale guide

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from YouTube or a USB drive.
-Look for any persistent black, white, or coloured dots that don’t change.
+- Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
+Look closely for any pixels stuck on a single colour or completely off.

-2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for any light leaking from the edges or corners, which indicates uneven backlighting.
+- Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for uneven light patches, especially from the edges or corners.
+This indicates backlight uniformity issues.

-4. Test ALL HDMI ports — Connect a 4K device (like a Fire Stick 4K or laptop) to each HDMI port.
-Ensure it displays 4K content correctly without signal drops.
-Some sellers hide that 1-2 ports are dead.
+- Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) into each HDMI port.
+Switch inputs rapidly and confirm stable signal.
+Some sellers might hide a dead port.

-6. Test smart TV features — Connect to your Wi-Fi, open Netflix, YouTube, and Prime Video.
-Check app loading speed, streaming quality, and overall remote responsiveness.
+- Test smart TV features — Connect to WiFi, open a few popular apps (Netflix, YouTube), and try using Google Assistant on the remote.
+Check app loading speed and remote responsiveness.

-7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Look up the original specifications online to ensure it’s the correct variant.
+- Check model number — Verify the model number on the back panel sticker matches the seller’s claim.
+You can look up the original specs online.

-8. Test USB ports — Plug in a pen drive with a video file and an image.
-Play the files to verify both USB ports are functional for media playback.
+- Test USB ports — Plug in a pen drive with a video file.
+Ensure the TV reads the drive and plays the content without issues.

-9. Check for panel cracks — With the TV off, gently run your finger along all edges of the screen.
-Hairline cracks might not be visible when the screen is lit but can worsen over time.
+- Check for panel cracks — With the TV off, run your finger gently along all four edges of the display.
+Hairline cracks might not be visible when the screen is lit.

 Insider Checks